BobStein/qiki-python/README.md

 2 means you mean it twice as much.
 Numbers are awesome.
 They can be tiny, they can be huge.
-And you get to say what they mean.)
+And you get to say what they mean)
 * text
 (because you've got a lot of splainin to do)

-and store this stuff in a lex.
+and store this in a lex.

 ## lex

 A lex is a dictionary for your made-up words.
-For each word a lex will remember:
+For each word, a lex will remember:

 * id number
 * when you defined it